Battle of Kumsong: Initial assault (11–18 June)

 The Chinese broadened the pressure upon the ROK II Corps on 12 June by attacking elements of the ROK 8th Division on the left flank of the ROK 5th Division.
 In the Capitol Hill sector, 6 mi northwest of Hill 973, which was defended by the 21st Regiment, the PVA used two companies initially, reinforced later with three more, and penetrated first the outposts and then the main line positions of the regiment.
 Two battalions of the ROK 10th Regiment moved up to counterattack early on the morning of 13 June, but were unable to restore the original line.
 Another PVA attack by an estimated two companies during the afternoon forced the abandonment of a company outpost and further withdrawal by the ROK forces.
 The next morning the Chinese continued the offensive, employing several companies to sustain pressure against the 21st Regiment.
 Although the ROK units fought off these drives, disaster struck on the evening of 14 June.
 First a reinforced battalion enveloped the 3rd Battalion of the 21st, causing it to break up into small groups fighting independently to regain UNC lines.
 Two PVA companies then hit the main line positions of the 1st Battalion and forced it to pull back.
 A third attack by a reinforced battalion succeeded in enveloping the 2nd Battalion.
 Assembling behind the lines, the remnants of the 21st managed to establish a new main line of resistance that was to prove short-lived.
 On the right flank of the ROK 5th Division, the ROK 20th Division of U.S. X Corps, guarding the sector known as Christmas Hill, 4 mi southeast of Hill 882, had also been subjected to attack.
 On 10 June two companies from the PVA 33rd Division captured a company outpost on the approaches to Hill 1220, part of the Christmas Hill area.
 The ROK 61st Regiment counterattacked, rewon, and then relost the outpost.
 Further action to regain the position was suspended as the gravity of the situation on the ROK 5th Division front increased.
-When the PVA showed that they intended to retain possession of Hills 973 and 882, which were located on the main ridge leading to Hill 1220 from the west, the X Corps commander, Lt.
-Gen. Isaac D. White, moved up the ROK 7th Infantry Division, the corps reserve, and placed it on the left flank of the ROK 20th Division.
+When the PVA showed that they intended to retain possession of Hills 973 and 882, which were located on the main ridge leading to Hill 1220 from the west, the X Corps commander, Lieutenant general Isaac D. White, moved up the ROK 7th Infantry Division, the Corps' reserve, and placed it on the left flank of the ROK 20th Division.
 While the ROK 7th Division was advancing north, the 61st Regiment made several efforts to relieve some of the pressure on the ROK 5th Division.
 The Chinese reacted quickly and managed to blunt each attack.